-I am thoroughly excited and thankful to be testing the Soto WindMaster Stove and the optional 4Flex Pot Stand Support which the company also offers separately.
-I wish to thank Soto Outdoors and BackpackGearTest.org for allowing me the opportunity to do so.
-Please check back in a few months for my final long term report.
+I was thoroughly excited and thankful to test the Soto WindMaster Stove and the optional 4Flex Pot Stand Support which the company also offers separately.
+I wish to thank Soto Outdoors and BackpackGearTest.org for allowing me the opportunity to do so, and look forward to continued use in the future.

 Read more reviews of Soto Outdoors gear

 Read more gear reviews by Steven M Kidd